ElwinHuaman/huamanquispe/content/authors/wendi/_index.md

 ---
 # Display name
-title: Elwin Huaman
+title: Wendi Huaman

+# Username (this should match the folder name)
+authors:
+- wendi

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: B.Sc.
 Human Nutrition